simranbadwal/neetcode-150-roadmap/README.md

   ### Binary Search: 0
   ### Sliding Window: 0

-#### Day 1 ✅ Aiming to Finish the Easys in the Array and Hashing Catagory.
-With a Good Understanding and Solution Notes.
+#### Day 2 ✅ Looking to Reinforce my understanding of the the Set and Hashmap Data Structures.
+Currently finding leetcode problems to do this.